anhvt2k3/student-complain/README.md

 # student-complain

-just an app that parse a csv data source and display it as cards
+An website that parse a csv data source and display it as cards